objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 Moreover, `ccache` has two types of the hashing:
 1) `Direct mode` - the hash is generated based on the source code only.
 When using this mode, the user must ensure that the external libraries used in a project have not changed.
-Otherwise, the project will fail to build, resulting in errors.
+Otherwise, the project might fail to build, resulting in errors.
 2) `Preprocessor mode` - hash is generated based on the `.cpp` file received after the preprocessor step.

 `Sccache` is similar in purpose to `ccache` but provides more functionality.
 `Sccache` allows to store cached files not only locally, but also in a cloud data storage.
 And `sccache` supports a wider range of languages, while `ccache` focuses on caching C and C++ compiler.

+`ccache` is a high-level tool and cannot work with individual compilation tasks, therefore `ccache` is not suitable for solving our problems.
+However, the concept of non-local data storage could potentially be incorporated during the development of the EO.

 ### Gradle